hmatyschok/luabsd/README.md

 ================================================================================

-This library provides an easy customizable interface as extension of the Lua (5.2.4) language  against APIs those are common Unix-like Operating Systems (e. g. *BSD, GNU/Linux, Minix, QNX, etc.).
+This library provides an easy customizable interface as extension of the Lua (5.2.4) language against APIs those are common on Unix-like Operating Systems,
+e. g. *BSD, GNU/Linux, Minix, QNX, etc.

     local bsd = require("bsd")

-As an example, a database may created, as described in db(3):
+As an example, a database may created,

     local _fname = "example.db"
     local _flags = bit32.bor(